+There were some revisions of the time series for population, dwellings stocks and surface area, and household occupancy.
 There may be some breaks between 2009 and 2010 for energy consumption of different end-uses, due to different data collection methodologies.